jayluxferro/Flutterwave-Moodle-Plugin/README.md

 This completes all the steps for the administrator's end.
 Now registered users can login to the Moodle site and view the course after a successful payment.

 #### Flutterwave Configuration
-Enable 'V3 Webhooks' in your flutterwave settings and also the preferred payment methods.
+Enable *V3 Webhooks* in your flutterwave settings and also the preferred payment methods.

 #### Payment Demonstration
 https://youtu.be/4xw4dimDa5k